shufukuo/data-read-join-comparison/README.md

 | R/data.table     |            0.56 |   1.000 |          452.6 |              381.5 |

 ## Joining data frames
 Besides I/O performance, computational performance is also interesting to me.
 So I do some simple aggregations and joins.
-The data in the movies.csv and ratings.csv are shown below.
+The part of data in the movies.csv and ratings.csv are shown below.
 For more details, please refer to http://files.grouplens.org/datasets/movielens/ml-20m-README.html.
 <pre><code>> head(movies)
    movieId                              title                                      genres
 1:       1                   Toy Story (1995) Adventure|Animation|Children|Comedy|Fantasy